cwliu007/mirt_bd/README.md

 [5,]   4   2
 [6,]   6   2
 ```
 which indicates `alpha[1,1]`, `alpha[3,1]`, ..., and so on, are estimated.
-It also means the rest of alpha elements are not estimated and set equal to zeros:
+In addition, this implies that the remaining alpha elements are not estimated and are fixed to zero:
 ```
 index_zero =
     row col